rajarshi99/docript/README.md

 ```

 Lines between ".PY1" and ".PY2" will be executed in a python interpreter and the output will be stored in a file.
 In the example the file is "fib_seq.d".
 The preprocessor also puts the output of this file in the place of the script which generated it.

+See the examples to understand the implimentation.
+The roff example looks more elegant than latex one, as pgfplot syntax is rather heavy.